WICG/media-feeds/explainer.md

 There are some examples in the sections below about how these media items can be used for different use cases.

 A site should make use of appropriate [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) headers and return a `304 Not Modified` response if the content has not changed.
 The [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) and [Expires](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expires) headers can be used to suggest to the user agent about when a feed should be re-fetched.
 The user agent will make a decision about how often to fetch the feed based on a minimum/maximum value and based on user interaction.

+The `associated origin` is optional.
+It allows a website to provide origins that are linked to the login state of the website.
+The user agent will refetch the feed contents if the user visits the website that is hosting the feed or an associated origin.
+It will also refetch the feed contents if the cookies are deleted or expired on the feed URL or an associated origin.

 ### A site recommends a generic video to a user